iterative/dvc.org/content/docs/command-reference/gc.md

 Make sure that all the commits (including branches) that are referencing any files to be preserved have been pulled before running this command.

-For example, if we have `N` projects that have some overlapping files and we'd like to remove all data in one of those (let's say we don't need one of the projects anymore), we would need first to clone all the remaining `N-1` projects (including branches) and pass their path to the `dvc gc -p` command while running it from the project we'd like to delete the data from.
+For example, if we have 4 projects with some overlapping files and we'd like to remove all the data that's only needed for one of them (e.g. when we no longer need that projects), we would first clone all the other projects and fetch all their branches, then pass their paths to the `dvc gc -p` command from the project we want to clear.

 ## Options